Oculus Quest will test multiple windows and redesigned universal menu

 Apps will also be able to surface the universal menu without the need to return to the home screen, along with additional controls that are valuable to individual titles, such as recording videos and photos, sharing content, and connecting to other users for multiplayer experiences.
 This will be part of a new “immersive overlays” feature that will require app-by-app support, beginning with WebXR apps launched from the Oculus Browser.

 One hitch: These improvements are launching as Experimental Features, so they’ll need to be toggled on manually rather than appearing by default when you update your Quest.
-And of course, thanks to Oculus’s staggered system update methodology, you may be waiting a while before the new release appears on your device.
+And of course, thanks to Oculus’ staggered system update methodology, you may be waiting a while before the new release appears on your device.
 Facebook is promising the launch for “later this month,” so keep your Quest plugged in and in standby mode if you’re interested in trying the new features.